quinetime/slide-mdx-boilerplate/README.md

 ## To Do

+* Updating mdx-deck to 3.0.1 brought along a bunch of problems.
+I don't want to be left behind, so I'll try to solve them instead of sticking with 2.5.1.
+They're listed below.

 * Something is wrong with hotloading the dev server.
 It doesn't update when I make changes to deck.mdx, and I have to restart it.
 It's truly annoying.
 Fix this!
+(Could it be related to my having installed and started up a dev server for this boilerplate, such that cloning it presumes something incorrect about the location of deck.mdx?)

-* Updating to mdx-deck 3.0 changed the way some components look.
+* Updating to mdx-deck 3.0.1 changed the way some components look.
 Fix them.
 It also switched from using styled-components to emotion, so I should rewrite them in emotion.
-Investigate the possibility of having compenents invert colors automatically when background is inverted rather than having to do it manually.
+Investigate the possibility of having compenents invert colors automatically when the background is inverted rather than having to do it manually.

+* Body text butts up right against the screen margin: there's no padding.
+(There was padding in mdx-deck 2.5.1.)
+I'm currently wrapping long body text in a PadBox component that gives padding, but that's obviously a bad and annoying temporary solution.
+Something should probably be changed in the Theme-UI settings, but I'm unsure what.

 * I cannot get Providers to work correctly.
 Not sure what's wrong.

 * mdx-deck 3.0 broke my ability to publish slide decks to a subdirectory and have React Router update the page numbers correctly.
-I'm working on it: the above "Deploying to a Subdirectory" section is where I'm at right now, but it's still not working.
+I'm working on it: the "Deploying to a Subdirectory" section below is where I'm at right now, but it's still not working.
 (In 2.5.1, I could just use the basepath parameter when building and then restructure my directories.
 I didn't need to fool around with gatsby-config.js.
 Though it seems like it's the basepath parameter that is broken.)

   	Apparently mdx-deck 3.0 [makes it easy](https://github.com/jxnblk/mdx-deck/blob/master/docs/gatsby.md) to have a single Gatsby site with a collection of decks all contained in a subdirectory.
-I would prefer to have the freedom to simply deploy slide decks to a subdirectory without building a new site (and without learning Gatsby!), but it seems this is the way to go.
+I would prefer to have the freedom to simply deploy slide decks to a subdirectory without building a new site (and without learning Gatsby!), but this might be the way to go.
+Putting my existing decks in a single Gatsby site breaks my styling, for some reason.

 ---